lbfalvy/orchid/README.md

 powerful preprocessor which is used internally to define all sorts of syntax sugar from operators to complex syntax patterns and even pattern matching, and can also be used to define custom syntax.
-The preprocessor executes substitution rules on the S-tree which have a real numbered priority and an internal order of resolution.
+The preprocessor reads the source as an S-tree while executing substitution rules which have a real numbered priority.

 In the following example, seq matches a list of arbitrary tokens and its parameter is the order of resolution.
 The order can be used for example to